Welcome to the

 range of popular music, old and new, but also hosting more speech based

-programmes.
+shows.
 Countless guests have been interviewed in the

 studio or on location - ranging from nervous local charity event